Code-Institute-Submissions/place-in-time/README.md

 This means that the latest push to the master branch will update the live site automatically.

 The process for initial deployment is as follows -
-On the repository GitHub page, click the settings tab located on the far right of the menu.
+1. On the repository GitHub page, click the settings tab located on the far right of the menu.
-Scroll down to the section titled GitHub Pages and select "master branch" as the source.
+2. Scroll down to the section titled GitHub Pages and select "master branch" as the source.
-The site deploys once a source is selected and a url link is accessible below the GitHib Pages section title.
+3. The site deploys once a source is selected and a url link is accessible below the GitHib Pages section title.

 To run the code in this project locally, you can clone the full contents of the repository.
-In your terminal, navigate to the directory you want the repository located and paste this command:
+In your terminal, navigate to the directory you want the repository located and enter the following command:

     git clone https://github.com/elkrojo/place-in-time.git

 Once cloned, you can remove all connection to the source repository using the command: